 For my client, we created an email service that would process this email and convert it to a lead.
 The files in the email can also be attached to the lead.

-So we added the Salesforce email service in the form builder, and whenever a lead submitted the form, the notification would go to Salesforce.
+So we added the Salesforce email service in the form builder, and whenever a lead submitted the form, the notification would go to this email service.
 The email service apex class would then process the email to create the lead along with the files uploaded by the lead.

 While this is not a point and click approach, it definitely needs some coding, there are few advantages to this approach: